CylonicRaider/basebot/MANUAL.md

 ## Installation

-1. The presence of a working [Python](http://www.python.org/downloads) installation is silently assumed.
-To install using the pip command a working [Git] installation is also silently assumed, including PATH variables being set correctly on Windows installations.
+1. The presence of a working [Python](http://www.python.org/downloads) installation is silently assumed, including — depending on your desired way of installation — the `pip` tool with support for Git repositories.

 2. First of all, the dependency of the library, [`websocket-server`](http://github.com/CylonicRaider/websocket-server/)